2000 CHIA SEED OIL.

 Promote Energy and Endurance

 The Mayans and Aztecs originally used chia seeds for their energy and endurance benefits.
-They were known as “Indian Running Food” and warriors and athletes frequently consumed a chia seed gel prior to their events to maintain energy and stamina.
-Chia Seeds are frequently recommended for those who are trying to lose weight Their ability to expand and slow digestibility helps keep a person feeling fuller longer.
+They were known as “Indian Running Food” and warriors and athletes steadily consumed a chia seed gel prior to their events to maintain energy and stamina.
+Chia Seeds are steadily recommended for those who are trying to lose weight Their ability to expand and slow digestibility helps keep a person feeling fuller longer.
 Chia seeds are naturally gluten free and are a good source of many nutrients, as I explained above.
 Though they do contain anti-nutrients, they do not contain as high of levels as many other nuts and seeds.
 There is also some evidence that soaking and rinsing the seeds may help reduce the levels of these compounds.
 Chia seeds provide amazing, sustainable energy.
 Chia seeds have gotten quite the hype the previous few years.
 In the running and endurance athletics community they have definitely become a hot commodity since their introduction.
 Chia seeds come from the desert plant Salvia hispanica, a member of the mint family.

 Chia seeds are very rich in omega-3 fatty acids, even more so than flax seeds.
 And chia has another advantage over flax: chia is so rich in antioxidants that chia seeds don’t deteriorate and can be stored for long periods without becoming rancid.
 And, unlike flax, they don’t have to be ground to make their nutrients available to the body.
-Many health experts consider that chia seeds can help with weight loss.
+Many health experts imagine that chia seeds can help with weight loss.
 Chia seeds is a rich source of antioxidants that protects your cells from free radicals.
 Losing weight may help reduce the symptoms of acid reflux.
 Chia seeds may help you lose weight.
 Chia seeds contain a large number of essential fatty acids, particularly polyunsaturated fats.
 Chia seeds has got everything someone looking to grow muscle could ever need.
 It’s a rich source of protein.
 Chia seeds also help you replenish minerals and vitamins lost in sweat.
 Chia seeds are an excellent source of antioxidants and vegetarian omega 3 fats.
 They have the highest omega 3 content of any plant-based source, including flax seeds.
 Chia seeds contain 64 percent of the omega 3 fat alpha linolenic acid.

 Serving Size: 1 Softgel